June 1, 2020

 Think your cruise line will understand when you have to cancel your trip because of a family emergency?
 Probably not.
 They count on having their cabins filled when the ship leaves the dock, so most cruise lines are reluctant to give refunds.

 Take Royal Caribbean, which is par for the course.
 For cruises up to four nights, you need to cancel 75 days or more prior to cruising.
 For cruises of five nights or longer, that window increases to 90 days.
 And if you cancel a cruise of any length within 30 days of your departure, your refund is the same: $0.
-2
+(If you book on or before July 31st, 2021 however, you have more flexible options).2

 Cruise lines will try to sell you their own waiver, but if you read the fine print you'll see they only offer refunds when you cancel your trip for a limited list of covered reasons.
 And if you must cancel for another reason, cruise lines' plans generally offer credits worth 75 percent of the trip cost.